MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 Lairds of Atholl (-Athole) (ex Tullibardine) , Abercairny - Join Clan Here ; Auchtertyre Ochtertyre; Stormont at Scone - Mansfield; Balvaird; Murrayshall; Strowan; Dumbarton ; Trinity Gask ; Murray Nairn and Dunmore, Mercer ; Tibbermuir - Tippermore?
 Dysart; Mansfield; Woodend; Glendoick; Ayton; Arbenie; Pitcaithly; Pitcullen; Dollarie; Ayton; Glendoick ; Dysart; Strowan ; Tippermore ; Claremont - Blebo; Lords Nairne; with the Murrays of Abercairney and Auchtertyre perhaps descending separately.

-Progenitor -Sir Malcolm Moray (Murray) designated in text as de Moravia, born 1220 circa & died circa 1280 Sheriff of Perth.
+Progenitor - said to be Sir Malcolm Moray (Murray) designated in text as de Moravia, born 1220 circa & died circa 1280 Sheriff of Perth.
 His ancestors are unknown & unproven however he may be descended from John Murray Sheriff of Perth & the Lairds Moray of Petty & Parsons of Duffus.
 If this lineage is correct this line would ascend to Freskyn of Moray through his son William 1140-1204 circa

 Morref, de Tulybardy, William de (del counte de Perth).
 1296 Ragman Roll

-If you can help in recruiting any Murray descended from the Murray of Polmais & Touchadam, Murray of Abercairney -Atholl or Murray of Tullibardine line or their cadet branches please contact Alexandrina Noble Murray ~here. email@example.com
+If you can help in recruiting any Murray descended from the Murray of Polmaise & Touchadam, Murray of Abercairney, Atholl or Murray of Tullibardine line or their cadet branches please contact Alexandrina Noble Murray here / email@example.com with a cc here: Alexandrina.Murray@gmail.com

 FRESKYN de MORAVIA of Duffus & Strathbroch.